 The concept of the power of compounding is based on the mathematical concept of Compound Interest.
 Observing the compound interest formula will highlight the factors that contribute to compounding over time.

-What this formula is referred to as compound interest?
+Why this formula is referred to as compound interest?
 The phenomenon of compounding interest says that in the initial periods of investment, one earns interest on the principal.
 Then in subsequent years, our investment starts to earn interest on interest.
 The longer the money stays invested, the more interest on interest is earned.
-This is what is referred to as the compounding of returns.
+This is what is referred to as the compounding of interests.

 A simple example.
 Suppose you’ve invested Rs.1,000 in a fixed deposit for two years that earns 8% per annum interest.
 At the end of the first year, your principal amount (Rs.1,000) will earn an interest of Rs.80.
 Hence, the final amount at the end of the year will be Rs.1080 (1000+80).
 In the second year, the Rs.1080 becomes the principal and now it’ll earn the interest of 8%.